 A lot of people assume admin is admin.
 In reality, the price usually rises when the work needs judgement, responsibility, or speed.

 Inbox support is a good example.
-It looks like replying to emails.
+At first glance it looks like replying to emails.
 In practice it means understanding tone, spotting what matters, knowing when to escalate something, and replying in a way that still sounds like you.

 The same goes for chasing invoices, following up quotes, or keeping a CRM up to date.
 If it is straightforward and repeatable, it sits at the lower end of the range.
 If it involves decision making, handling customer relationships, or keeping moving parts aligned, it tends to cost more because it takes more experience to do it well.